-Here’s a bit of weird info – I’ve had a desire to visit Lancaster County, or better known as home of the Amish people, for years.
+Here’s a bit of weird info – I’ve had a desire to visit Lancaster County, or better known as the home of the Amish people, for years.
 Yeah, I know, odd.
-Instead of dreams of tropical beaches, I want to check out farmlands of mid-America.
+Instead of dreams of tropical beaches, I want to check out the farmlands of mid-America.

 The thing is, that this is a truly unique trip.
 My kids have been to plenty of beaches.
-Living in Central America gives us quicker access to this.
+Living in Central America gives us quick access to this.
 However, we don’t get much travel to countrysides with pristine farmlands and cultures such as the Amish.

 And this year we’ve had an extra special treat.
 I was able to travel to Pennsylvania with my extended family.
 More of a family reunion – my parents (the grandparents), my brother and his girlfriend (the uncle), me and the kids.
 Everyone ended up learning something new.

 Amish Village Lancaster PA